sergio-gimenez/disaggregated-Open5GS/README.md

-# Instructions
+# Disaggregated Open5Gs in KVM guests

+This is a deployment of an [Open5Gs](https://open5gs.org/) in separated KVM guests.
+This deployment is based on [Overview of Open5GS CUPS-enabled EPC Simulation Mobile Network](https://github.com/s5uishida/open5gs_epc_oai_sample_config).
+Check it for complete details about the deployment.

+This document is detailed the networking and the configuration of the KVM guests in order to be able to use [netmap](https://github.com/luigirizzo/netmap), as well of the automation of the deployment via bash scripts.

+## Dependencies

+The KVM guests will be deployed via a QEMU-KVM netmap-enabled fork.
+To install it:

-Build and install qemu with nmap support on the host machine.
+Build and install qemu with netmap support on the host machine.

 ```source
 git clone https://github.com/netmap-unipi/qemu